-Update, March 17: In an unprecedented act of submission, Ticketmaster is giving partial refunds to Cure ticket holders to lessen the burden of fee costs.
-Robert Smith, who tweeted out the update, said that the company admitted to its unscrupulous behavior.
+As of March 17, in an unprecedented act of submission, Ticketmaster is giving partial refunds to Cure ticket-holders to lessen the burden of fee costs.
+Smith, who tweeted out the update at the time, said the company admitted to its unscrupulous behavior.
 “After further conversation, Ticketmaster have agreed with us that many of the fees being charged are unduly high, and as a gesture of goodwill have offered a $10 per ticket refund to all verified fan accounts for the lowest ticket price transaction,” he wrote.
 “And a $5 per ticket refund to all verified fan accounts for other ticket price transactions for all Cure shows at all venues.”
 People who already purchased a ticket will receive an automatic refund.
 He’s given us one hell of an antidote, that’s for sure.

 Original story published on March 15 follows.

 Robert Smith is sickened; if only there were a Cure.
 Hours after Ticketmaster began the “verified fan” process on March 15 to distribute tickets for the band’s first American tour in years — an additional layer of security that Smith insisted upon to prevent scalpers and astronomical prices — the front man wrote an angry screed against the company for the mandatory fees they snuck in for buyers.
 “I am as sickened as you all are by today’s Ticketmaster ‘fees’ debacle,” he wrote in an all-caps Twitter thread.
 “To be very clear, the artist has no way to limit them.
 I have been asking how they are justified.
 If I get anything coherent by way of an answer I will let you all know … There are tickets available, it is just a very slow process.
 I will be back if I get anything serious on the TM fees.”